istobran/hexo-blog/source/_posts/novalogic-wac-script-help.md

 //------------------------------------------------------

-//ENTER -&gt; to handle like 'and never()', but fire again was con. false
+//ENTER -> to handle like 'and never()', but fire again was con. false

 //CODEIF trigger ENTER // triggers on first true
 //actions